skarlekar/fargate-patterns/README.md

 ### Setup Instructions
 #### AWS IAM setup for executing the AWS CLI commands
-To be able to run the aws cli commands in
+To be able to run the aws cli commands in the following exercises, create a group in IAM with the following permissions as shown below.
+-

 #### Environment setup
 Start a brand new EC2 instance running Ubuntu 16.04 LTS as your development environment.